-Revenue from the rendering of services relate to the provision of testing services, of which the related performance obligation is fulfilled when the testing services are completed according to the customers' service order specification.
+Revenue from the rendering of services relate to the provision of testing services, of which the related performance obligation is fulfilled at the point in time when the testing services are completed according to the customers' service order specification.
 Estimated customers' claims based on established historical trend are recognised as a reduction from revenue.